SCOPE OF WORKS

 This bore linked the wells located along Foreshore Road back to the Southlands site for connection back into the main pipeline.
-Horizontal directional drilling was the clear choice so as to reduce the impact on the local golf course whilst avoiding the many major utilities along the bore path.
+HDD was the clear choice so as to reduce the impact on the local golf course whilst avoiding the many major utilities along the bore path.